ben-e-whitney/PyChess/README.md

 PyChess
 =======

-A python implementation of a peer to peer chess game
+A python implementation of peer to peer chess